 Detoxification is the first step for individuals who have become physically and psychologically dependent on a substance, such as fentanyl or synthetic derivatives of fentanyl.
 This program is medically monitored 24 hours a day and is designed to ensure safe and comfortable withdrawal from all toxic substances.
 Only when an individual is completely detoxed can he or she begin the next stage of addiction treatment.

 The Residential Treatment program is for patients who have completed the detox process and are ready to begin the therapeutic stage of treatment for their addiction to fentanyl or a synthetic derivative of fentanyl.
 Patients in this program will still be under 24-hour supervision in order to ensure the safety of everyone at the center.
 This program will work to maintain stabilization through providing knowledge about addiction, the tools necessary to cope with life stressors, and the ability to identify relapse triggers.
 Patients are encouraged to take ownership of their recovery and to play an active role in the entire treatment process.

 Extended Residential Treatment programs are available for all patients who have previously completed primary care for addiction to fentanyl or a synthetic derivative of fentanyl and who are stable enough to continue on with their recovery.
-For these programs, female patients are sent to Belle of the Oaks center, while male patients will complete treatment at Acadiana.
 Both extended programs are three months long, and each consists of three phases.
 Each phase is dedicated to specific skills and knowledge needed to continue to be successful with a lifelong goal of sobriety.

 The following are among the therapeutic techniques we use at Acadiana to help individuals who have been struggling with addiction to fentanyl or a synthetic derivative of fentanyl: